mstruebing/mstruebing.github.io/_posts/2016-07-12-1984-by-george-orwell.md

 Farm](https://www.goodreads.com/book/show/7613.Animal_Farm) and [A Portrait of the Artist as a Young Man](https://www.goodreads.com/book/show/7588.A_Portrait_of_the_Artist_as_a_Young_Man).
-Maybe I wouldn't have read it if this weren't happen.
+Maybe I wouldn’t have read it if this hadn't happened.
-This book was first published in 1949 and takes place in the year 1984.
-So it is basically a science fiction critic of the socialism(Ingsoc stands for English Socialism).
-Other main themes of the book despite socialism are censorship and surveillance.
+This book was first published in 1949 and takes place in the the future year 1984, so it is basically a science fiction critique of the ideology of socialism.
+Ingsoc, an shadowy government organization in the novel, is an acronym for English Socialism.
+Other main themes of the book besides socialism are censorship and surveillance.

 Nice to realize is that some things of what we use today is based on this book.